johnPertoft/llm-inference-benchmark/README.md

 ### Fastapi + vllm
 - [ ] Support batch inputs?
 - [ ] Quantization options?
+- [ ] Start the vllm server separately and send requests to it instead of using AsyncEngine?
+Any difference?

 ### Triton + TensorrtLLM
 - [ ] Try with and without inflight batching?